ldaveyl/lucasdaveyxyz/content/posts/oldschool-anime/index.md

 {{< vid src1="final_EEVEE.mkv">}}
 {{< break >}}
 {{< break >}}
-{{< grid_words text="I like anime, and I grew up watching shows such as Naruto, Bleach, Death Note, and Cowboy Bebop.
-These shows were made in the early 2000's, and the aesthetics are very nostalgic to me.
-Here I tried to recreate this look by using dark blacks, a lot of glow, and a sprinkle of noise.
-The scene that I recreated is a 3-second clip in a Cowboy bebop episode.">}}
+{{< grid_words text="This scene was inspired by anime from the early 2000's.
+Using dark blacks, a glow effect, and some noise, I recreated a 3-second clip of a Cowboy Bebop episode.">}}
 {{< /wrap >}}